OpenTermsArchive/contrib-versions/Linkedin/Terms of Service.md

 Note: You are entering into a legally binding agreement.

 1\.
-Introduction Last revised on March 26, 2014
+Introduction Last revised on October 23, 2014

 We are a social network and online platform for professionals.